 The idea of creating your own independent scholarly project might be intimidating to you at this stage; if so, you might consider a class in the Academic Skills Center, such as the class on APA Style, which will teach you the basics of APA.

-Regardless of where you are in your career, the Career Services Center can help you now.
+Regardless of where you are in your career, Career Planning and Development can help you now.
 They provide support and resources around finding a new job, career transitions, career management, and networking.
 Career Planning and Development can help you

-Career Services has an entire Doctoral Resources page around maximizing your doctoral degree.
+Career Planning and Development has an entire Doctoral Resources page around maximizing your doctoral degree.
 Be sure to also check out the Doctoral Webinar Series for great advice from academic and industry experts.

 Although you might not be ready to dive into details of your research yet, you should bookmark the resources on the Office of Research and Doctoral Services, as this center contains a wealth of resources on university requirements for capstone studies, no matter what your program.
 In the meantime, feel free to watch a short video on the purposes of research, just to introduce you to some ideas.

 Video: Purpose of Research